 [Agency to alter above language if the options are to be presented differently, ie not via pop-up dialog boxes but by click radio buttons already showing at bottom of page etc.]

-My Composites Page
+Composites Page

 Area 1 & 2

 [Area 1 & 2 are always to be displayed.
 The relevant item on the content menu should be highlighted as the appropriate window is displayed].